 It seems likely that when Morris’ lease ended around 1860, that the silk merchant Thomas Blenkiron, son of the racehorse trainer William leased Horn Park and used the farm for grazing racehorses.
 It is possible that William, while more generally associated with Middle Park, also had some interest in Horn Park as it was one of the addresses listed in bankruptcy proceedings in 1884.

 The next significant tenants were the Wood family who seem to have moved to Horn Park in the 1880s, presumably after the bankruptcy proceedings of Blenkiron.
 The first tenant would have been Walter William Wood – his son Walter Thomas Wood was born there in 1888.

 The farming changed under the Woods – while it was predominantly grazing under both Morris and Blenkiron – cows and horses respectively, by 1912 the farm was described as having ‘well cultivated fields.’
-There were also orchards at the southern end of the farm – clear on the later OS Maps above.
+(5).
+There were also orchards at the southern end of the farm – clear on the later Ordnance Survey maps above.

 The Woods seem to have moved the farm towards market gardening – certainly they were advertising for a ‘man well up in growing tomatoes, cucumbers and mushrooms for market’ in 1895

 They also grew flowers for the market too – there was a court case involving theft of lilacs the same year in the short-lived Blackheath Gazette .
 They later diversified into growing bulbs, they were subject to legal action (6) at Greenwich County Court in 1920 relating to a dispute with a Dutch firm of bulb sellers, which they lost.